Privacy policy

 - Open and click rates (analysed only at an aggregate level, not per individual)

-Information about financial transactions with Business Academy Copenhagen is stored for 5 years in accordance with the Danish Bookkeeping Act, Section 12.
+- Information about financial transactions with Cphbusiness is stored for 5 years in accordance with the Danish Bookkeeping Act, Section 12.

 As an educational institution, Business Academy Copenhagen is obligated to share personal data with various public authorities.